-DML CANDIDACY PROCEDURE
+CANDIDACY PROCEDURE

-The candidacy procedure in the School of Japanese DML program consists of two steps: (1) The summer of candidacy and (2) the qualifying paper (reflection paper).
+The candidacy procedure in the School of Hebrew DML program consists of two steps: (1) The summer of candidacy and (2) the qualifying paper.

 Summer of Candidacy: Before formal admission to the DML program, an accepted applicant successfully completes the second language requirement (see below).